aurelienne/graph4gis/README.md

 # References
 JORGE, A. A. S.; COSTA I.C.; SANTOS L.B.L.
 Geographical Complex Networks applied to describe meteorological data.
 In: Proceedings XXI GEOINFO;2020.
 P.258–263.
-JORGE, A. A. S.; DINIZ, I. S.; FREITAS, V. L. S.; COSTA I.C.; SANTOS L.B.L.
-Global-threshold and backbone high-resolution weather radar networks are significantly complementary in a watershed.
-Submitted to Computers & Geosciences.
-JORGE, A. A. S.; COSTA I.C.; SANTOS L.B.L.
-Relations between topological metrics and meteorological properties in precipitation events based on weather radar networks.
-To be submitted.